campbell000/blog/content/articles/about.md

   </li>
 </ul>

 These tactics, plus many more, mean that groups and organizations with deep enough pockets and influence wield significant power on these content aggregation platforms.
-For example, take a look below at a screenshot I took of Reddit's "Top Post" as of 2020-11-19 12:49PM.
+For example, take a look below at a screenshot I took of Reddit's "Top Post" as of November 19th 2020, around noon.
 It's literally just a thinly-veiled advertisement for a pizza chain:

 <div class="imageContainer">
   <img :src="'/ad.PNG'" />